 Just under fifteen miles away the Caves of Villars are a fascinating day out, with cave paintings dating back 17,000 years – some of the oldest examples in the world.
 The six hundred metres of passageways and galleries are easily accessible and feature wonderful examples of stalactites, stalagmites, pillars and so on..

-The area is home to a number of absolutely wonderful castles of both architectural and historical interest.
+The area is home to a number of absolutely wonderful chateau of both architectural and historical interest.
 Some of our favourites in the area are the following, although there are plenty more to find!

 CHATEAU DE MONTBRON.
-The town of Montbron is home to no less than eight castles, although some have been converted.
+The town of Montbron is home to no less than eight chateau, although some have been converted.
 One of these is the Chateau de Montbron, built shortly after the hundred year war from the stones of the town’s original feudal fortress.

-CHATEAU DE BOUREILLES.
+CHATEAU DE BOURDEILLES.
 The Chateau de Bourdeilles is made up of two parts – the Keep dates from Medieval times and the palace from Renaissance times.
 These are built on a rocky outcrop overlooking the Dronne River.